nacitar/archlinux-bootstrap-docker/README.md

 ```

 One of the most involved use cases is creating an ArchLinux distro within WSL.
-Assuming you created C:\WSL and want your distro to be in C:\WSL\ArchLinux:
 ```
 docker build -t wsl-archlinux \
     --build-arg WSL_HOSTNAME=archlinux --build-arg ADMIN_USER=tux \